 Both are important.
 You certainly don’t want a rude shock after buying your home, which is why you should have an inspector check everything, from the chimney to your plumbing and more.

 The Home Appraisal Process

 On a basic level, an appraiser valuates a house after two broad steps:

-After checking the key characteristics of the house; and comparing with homes similar to it in the immediate market area
+- After checking the house’s key characteristics and comparing with homes similar to it in the immediate market area.

-After this, the appraiser will then check through recently sold houses that are similar to the one you intend to buy in the area, called comparables or comps.
-S/he gleans valuable information to make this comparison from different sources including local real estate MLS (multiple listing service) and county courthouse records.
+- After this, the appraiser will then check through recently sold houses similar to those you intend to buy in the area, called comparables or comps.
+S/he gleans valuable information to make this comparison from different sources, including local real estate MLS (multiple listing service) and county courthouse records.

-Finally, the appraiser files the home appraisal report using all of these information and making adjustments were necessary.
+- Finally, the appraiser files the home appraisal report using all of this information and making necessary adjustments.
 Information in the report typically includes:

 How Long is a Home Appraisal Good for?

 These limits aren’t set in stone.
 When market conditions fluctuate rapidly, validity typically drops.
-And there are very special circumstances when the FHA allows validity of up to 240 days (8 months).
+And there are special circumstances when the FHA allows the validity of up to 240 days (8 months).

 After expiry, some loan types do not require a brand new appraisal.
-For example, FHA guidelines stipulate that an appraisal update, also called “re-certification of value,” may be done if no recent renovating or remodeling work had been done.
+For example, FHA guidelines stipulate that an appraisal update, called “re-certification of value” may be done if no recent renovating or remodeling work has been done.